 Physicians are still looking into potential treatments for fat reduction and cellulite elimination.
 Currently, it appears that most treatments will only result in a short-lived fix.
 While this is discouraging news for people dealing with cellulite, it's always better to know the facts before investing hundreds or even thousands of dollars on treatments that are, at best, only good for a few days.

-Learn more about skin care on the next page.
+Learn more about skin care below.

 - Aesthetic Surgery Journal.
 "A Possible Cure For Unsightly Cellulite?"
 Jan.
 21, 2009 (Aug.
 25, 2009) http://www.medicalnewstoday.com/articles/136075.php